maubot/translate/README.md

 ## supported languages:

-This depends on the translation provider you choose.
-For google, a list of supported languages can be found at https://cloud.google.com/translate/docs/languages
+Since this depends on which translation provider you chose and can even vary from one LibreTranslate instance to another, you can use the following command to get all the supported languages and their codes:

+    !languages